 Today, FundThrough’s innovative technology allows us to factor invoices through seamless integration with your invoicing software, so you can generate working capital as soon as you invoice without customers ever knowing you’re using the service.

-Invoice factoring with FundThrough, on the other hand, advances 100% of the value of your invoice(s) via a direct bank deposit, typically within one business day of the funding request for approved accounts.
+Invoice factoring or invoice finance with FundThrough, on the other hand, advances 100% of the value of your invoice(s) via a direct bank deposit, typically within one business day of the funding request for approved accounts.
 You pay only a 0.5% fee on the amount funded and have the option to waive fees with early repayment.
 You can see the cost of invoice factoring with FundThrough on our pricing page.

 Bank loans typically require a lengthy application and approval process.
 New and small businesses often lack the personal and business credit history, collateral assets, or other prerequisites banks seek when evaluating loan applications.
+It’s one reason invoice financing for small business is a popular option for boosting cash flow.

 Invoice factoring is preferable to a business loan or overdraft because it allows you to generate capital without creating new debt.
 Both business loans and overdraft are a form of lending, whereas invoice factoring is an advance on revenue you’ve already earned.
 Rather than waiting 30, 60, or 90 days (or more) for your customers to pay, you can unlock that working capital immediately and put it to work building your business, without generating hefty interest payments or financing charges.

-An invoice factoring company advances funds that you’ve already earned, based on your outstanding invoices.
+An invoice factoring business advances funds that you’ve already earned, based on your outstanding invoices.
 Traditionally, this meant selling your invoices to a third-party called a “factor” at a discounted rate, so they could collect the payments later.
 Today, you can retain ownership of your invoices and have 100% advanced while tapping into the power of invoice factoring, with FundThrough.

 FundThrough Express works in the background, so your clients and customers won’t even know you’re using it.
 The invoice factoring software integrates seamlessly with your invoicing software, enabling you to receive advances on invoices without any change in the ownership of the invoice itself.
 You have 12 weeks to pay back the advance and pay a simple, transparent fee that diminishes with early repayment.